yarwelp/elite-loader/README.md

-The authors of each of these codepens were not involved in the creation of this git repository but I have provided their names as authors to git since they wrote the contents, and meanwhile I am listed as committer.
+The authors of each of these codepens were not involved in the creation of this git repository but I have provided their names as authors to git since they wrote the code, and meanwhile I am listed as committer.
 This is an accurate way to commit code by others IMO and I hope that others see it this way too.

 ## Copyright and license